 Installing a VPN on PC

-Most people use Kodi on a traditional PC, and as a result, the installation process is fairly straightforward.
+If you use Kodi on a traditional PC, the installation process is fairly straightforward.
 The first step is to sign up for an account with a VPN provider.
-Once you’re registered you’ll be able to download the VPN software for the operating system you use.
+Next, simply visit your VPN’s website and download the appropriate version of the software for your operating system.

 For Windows, Mac, and Chromebook users, setup is very simple.
 Once the software has downloaded, install it and log in with the email address and password you used to sign up.
 You should now be able to select the country whose servers you’d like to connect to.
 All that remains is to actually connect to the VPN – in IPVanish, you can do this by clicking the Off or Connect buttons.

 On Linux, things are a little bit more complex.
 You don’t actually download an installer – rather, everything is set up using the command line.
 This is because you’ll have to connect to your VPN using either the PPTP or OpenVPN protocols.
 The good news is that this sounds more difficult than it actually is.

 Most VPNs will have a detailed, step-by-step guide on how to do this, but you should know that each VPN provider will have their own configuration files.
 This means that you can’t just follow a generic guide, since you won’t have access to the correct files.

 The entire setup process should only take a few minutes, and while it’s a bit of a nuisance, once you’ve configured it properly, you shouldn’t have to do it again.

 Installing a VPN on Android or iOS